tplisson/pccs-policy-playground/DEMO.md

 GitHub repositories
 https://github.com/tplisson/pccs-policy-playground/terraform/azure/
 https://github.com/tplisson/tom-github-tf-azure/terraform/azure/

+- Create a pull request in GitHub
+- View Prisma Cloud checks in GitHub
+- Open Prisma Cloud console to view more details

 ## 6. API: Updating an existing Policy (by ID)
 Updating an existing Policy using its ID